Learn something new every day

 The Thrive Diet was created by Brendan Brazier, athlete and author of the book Thrive: The Vegan Nutrition Guide to Optimal Performance in Sports and Life.
 The Thrive Diet focuses less on strict eating plans and more on changing the way a person eats for the benefit of health, fitness, the earth, and animal life.
 The creator of the diet says a person may achieve better health by eating plant foods that have stress-fighting characteristics.

 Many diet plans include the consumption of lean meats.
-The Thrive Diet differs dramatically from such diets.
+This diet differs dramatically.
 Those who follow this diet eat only plant-based foods.
 The diet plan is vegan, which means a person who follows it will stop eating not only meat, but also eggs, dairy products, and fish.
 Even honey is excluded, as it comes from bees.

 A person who follows this diet plan is supposed to consume lots of fruits and vegetables, seeds, and nuts.
 Legumes and whole grains make the menu for someone on this diet as well.
 The Thrive Diet also incorporates next-level foods, so called by the diet’s creator, which are supposed to provide the body with enhanced nutrition.
 An example of this type of food is coconut.
 Followers are also supposed to exercise for the best results.